persteenolsen/pso-gatsby-blog-cms-two/src/posts/2024-03-18-asp-net-8-signup-email-api.md

 ---

-.NET 8 Web API with C# using Entity Framework Core + SQLite - Angular 14 Client serving as a Membership System
+.NET 8 Web API with C# using Entity Framework Core + SQLite consuming an Angular 14 Client - serving as a Membership System

 Unit Testing:
 <ul>